Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

 If you want to know how to build muscles faster, there is no better way than running.
 Running has many benefits, and if you run regularly, you are bound to notice positive changes in your body.

 Running is a form of aerobic exercise.
 It benefits the heart and lungs by improving cardiovascular fitness.
 Better cardiovascular fitness helps reduce your risk for heart disease and stroke, two leading causes of death in the United States.
-Studies have shown that running can improve your cardiovascular fitness by increasing the oxygen delivery to the muscles.
+Studies have shown that running can improve cardiovascular fitness by increasing muscle oxygen delivery.

 Running strengthens your muscles as well as your heart.
 It dramatically increases the efficiency of the way your lungs and heart function and makes you a much more efficient breather.
 The benefits of running are many, but these can be lost even with only minor changes in lifestyle.
 For example, many runners choose to abandon this hobby after middle age.